OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

    4. Set the `Octopus API Key` field to the [API key](/docs/octopus-rest-api/how-to-create-an-api-key) used to access the instance defined in the `Octopus Server URL` field.
    5. Set the `Octopus Space ID` field to the ID of the space to be exported.
 The default value of `#{Octopus.Space.Id}` references the current space.
    6. Set the `Octopus Project Name` field to the name of the project to serialize.
 The default value of `#{Octopus.Project.Name}` assumes the runbook has been defined in the same project that is being exported.
-   7. Set the `Octopus Upload Space ID` field to the ID of another space to upload the resulting Terraform module zip file to the built-in feed of that that space.
+   7. Set the `Octopus Upload Space ID` field to the ID of another space to upload the resulting Terraform module zip file to the built-in feed of that space.
 Leave this field blank to upload the zip file to the built-in feed of the current space.
    8. Set the `Ignored Library Variables Sets` field to a comma separated list of library variable sets to exclude from the Terraform module.
 Typically, this field is used when the values of the previous fields were sourced from a library variable set that should not be exported.

 Executing the runbook will: